jellyfin-archive/jellyfin-docs/docs/administrator-docs/reverse-proxy.md

 Once the packages are installed, you're ready to generate a new certificate.

 ### Apache
 After installing certbot and the Apache plugin, certificate generation is accomplished by:

-`certbot certonly --apache --noninteractive --agree-tos --email YOUR_EMAIL -d DOMAIN_NAME`
+``certbot certonly --apache --noninteractive --agree-tos --email YOUR_EMAIL -d DOMAIN_NAME``

 Update the 'SSLCertificateFile' and 'SSLCertificateKeyFile' sections, then restart the service.

 Add a job to cron so the certificate will be renwed automatically:

-`echo "0 0 * * *  root  certbot renew --quiet --no-self-upgrade --post-hook 'systemctl reload apache2'" | sudo tee -a /etc/cron.d/renew_certbot`
+``echo "0 0 * * *  root  certbot renew --quiet --no-self-upgrade --post-hook 'systemctl reload apache2'" | sudo tee -a /etc/cron.d/renew_certbot``

-### Haproxy
+### HAProxy
 Haproxy doesn't currently have a certbot plugin.
 To get around this, run certbot in standalone mode and proxy traffic back to it.

 Enable the frontend and backend in the config above, and then run:

-`certbot certonly --standalone --preferred-challenges http-01 --http-01-port 8888 --noninteractive --agree-tos --email YOUR_EMAIL -d DOMAIN_NAME`
+``certbot certonly --standalone --preferred-challenges http-01 --http-01-port 8888 --noninteractive --agree-tos --email YOUR_EMAIL -d DOMAIN_NAME``

-The port can be changed to anything you like, but be sure that the haproxy config and your certbot command match.
+The port can be changed to anything you like, but be sure that the HAProxy config and your certbot command match.

 Haproxy needs to have the certificate and key files concatenated into the same file to read it correctly.
 This can be accomplished with the following command.

-`cat /etc/letsencrypt/live/DOMAIN_NAME/fullchain.pem /etc/letsencrypt/live/DOMAIN_NAME/privkey.pem > /etc/ssl/DOMAIN_NAME.pem`
+``cat /etc/letsencrypt/live/DOMAIN_NAME/fullchain.pem /etc/letsencrypt/live/DOMAIN_NAME/privkey.pem > /etc/ssl/DOMAIN_NAME.pem``

-Uncomment the appropriate `bind *:443` and the redirect section in the config, then restart the service.
+Uncomment `bind *:443` and the redirect section in the configuration, then reload the service.

+#### Autmoatic Certificate Renewal
+1. Place the following script in `/usr/local/bin/` to automatically update your SSL certificate:

+    ```
+    SITE=DOMAIN_NAME

+    # move to the correct let's encrypt directory
+    cd /etc/letsencrypt/live/$SITE

+    # cat files to make combined .pem for haproxy
+    cat fullchain.pem privkey.pem > /etc/ssl/$SITE.pem

+    # reload haproxy
+    service haproxy reload
+    ```

+2. Make sure the script is executable

+   ``chmod u+x /usr/local/bin/letsencrypt-renew.sh``

-Add a job to cron so the certificate will be renwed automatically:
+3. Add a job to cron so the certificate will be renwed automatically:

-`echo "0 0 * * *  root  certbot renew --quiet --no-self-upgrade --post-hook 'cat /etc/letsencrypt/live/DOMAIN_NAME/fullchain.pem /etc/letsencrypt/live/DOMAIN_NAME/privkey.pem > /etc/ssl/DOMAIN_NAME.pem && systemctl reload haproxy'" | sudo tee -a /etc/cron.d/renew_certbot`
+   ``@monthly /usr/bin/certbot renew --renew-hook "/usr/local/bin/letsencrypt-renew.sh" >> /var/log/letsencrypt-renewal.log``

 ### Nginx